University of Rochester, Rochester, NY — May 2018

 -Worked on developing an immersive XR experience with WebVR, A-Frame, and three.js

 -Worked on developing an Augmented Reality app that would allow users with a wide range of disabilities to navigate the NYC public transit system as safely and conveniently as possible.
-This app was initially designed and prototyped at the School of Visual Arts this past July.
+This app was initially designed and prototyped at the School of Visual Arts in July 2018.

 Open Documentary Lab Co-Creativity Research Intern, MIT, Cambridge, MA (Remote) June 2018 - February 2019